 To address this problem, both Rockford Public Schools 205 (RPS 205) and Belvidere District 100 (D100) have adopted comprehensive pathway implementation strategies.
 RPS 205 developed a career academy infrastructure in its high schools to develop pathways that are more closely aligned to industry demand, college and credential requirements, and students’ interests.
 RPS 205 developed a grade-level framework for work-based learning that will provide all students with increasing exposure to the workplace in their chosen fields of study.
 D100 has adopted a multi-year strategy to support all its graduates to earn a College and Career Pathway Endorsement under the Postsecondary and Workforce Readiness Act.
 Rock Valley College (RVC) is partnering with all its feeder districts, including RPS 205 and D100, to expand dual credit opportunities for high school students.

-Since 2015, EdSystems has provided strategic counsel and technical assistance to RPS 205 and RVC and their partners as they build and expand their college and career pathway systems.
+Since 2015, EdSystems has provided strategic counsel and technical assistance to regional partners as they build and expand their college and career pathway systems.